storj/docs/Test-network.md

 $ docker run --rm -p 5432:5432 --name postgres postgres

+// in a different tab run this command to create a database for storj-sim to use
+$ docker exec -it postgres createdb -U postgres teststorj

-// in a different tab run this command to log into the postgres
+// if you want to run your own postgres queries, run this command to log into the postgres
 // interactive terminal
 $ psql -h localhost -U postgres

-// once in the psql terminal, create a database for storj-sim to use
-$ create database <dbName>;
 ```

 Step 2: Run storj sim with postgres